 Any development on your lot requires a development permit.
-If you are considering doing any work, please APPLY EARLY, as development applications require a number of documents to be completed, and are approved by Council at their monthly meetings.
-After approval, there is also a 21 day waiting period.
+If you are considering doing any work, please APPLY EARLY, as development applications require a number of documents and plans to be submitted, and appropriate notice periods.
+See Timelines below for further detail.

-Once your development permit has been approved by Council, you will need to get the necessary permits (building, gas, plumbing, electrical) from Superior Safety Codes Inc.
+Once your development permit has been approved, you will need to get the necessary permits (building, gas, plumbing, electrical) from Superior Safety Codes Inc.

-All shoreline work requires a permit from Alberta Environment.
+All shoreline work requires a permit from Alberta Environment and Parks.

 For new sewer line connections to the main line, an inspection needs to be done by NEPL - North East Pigeon Lake Sewer Commission prior to it being covered it up.
 Contact the County of Wetaskiwin at (780) 352-3321 to request the inspection.
 They do not need to ask for an inspection if there was already a connection to the main line, and they are just re-building their cabin and connecting at the house.
 There is no fee for the connection.